Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Experiments

 \subsection{Comparison and Performance Evaluation}

-We include the following methods for comparisons: \begin{itemize} \item\textbf{DDPG-Sparse:} Refers to DDPG~\cite{LillicrapHPHETS15} using sparse rewards. \item\textbf{HER-Sparse:} Refers to DDPG with HER~\cite{AndrychowiczCRS17} using sparse rewards. \item\textbf{HER-Dense:} Refers to DDPG with HER, using dense distance-based rewards. \item\textbf{DDPG-Sparse+SLDR:} Refers to DDPG using sparse environmental rewards and SLD reward proposed in this paper. \item\textbf{HER-Sparse+RNDR:} Refers to DDPG with HER, using sparse environmental rewards and random network distillation-based auxiliary rewards (RNDR)~\cite{burda2018exploration}. \item\textbf{HER-Sparse+SLDR:} Refers to DDPG with HER, using sparse environmental rewards and SLD reward. \end{itemize} We use DDPG-Sparse, HER-Sparse and HER-Dense as baselines.
+We include the following methods for comparisons: \begin{itemize} \item\textbf{DDPG-Sparse:} Refers to DDPG \cite{LillicrapHPHETS15} using sparse rewards. \item\textbf{HER-Sparse:} Refers to DDPG with HER \cite{AndrychowiczCRS17} using sparse rewards. \item\textbf{CHER-Sparse:} Refers to DDPG with Curriculum-guided Hindsight Experience Replay \cite{fang2019curriculum} using sparse rewards. \item\textbf{HER-Dense:} Refers to DDPG with HER, using dense distance-based rewards. \item\textbf{DDPG-Sparse+SLDR:} Refers to DDPG using sparse environmental rewards and SLDR proposed in this paper. \item\textbf{HER-Sparse+RNDR:} Refers to DDPG with HER, using sparse environmental rewards and random network distillation-based auxiliary rewards (RNDR) \cite{burda2018exploration}. \item\textbf{HER-Sparse+SLDR:} Refers to DDPG with HER, using sparse environmental rewards and SLDR. \end{itemize} We use DDPG-Sparse, HER-Sparse and HER-Dense as baselines.
 HER-Sparse+RNDR is a representative method constructing auxiliary rewards to facilitate policy learning.
-DDPG-Sparse+SLDR and HER-Sparse+SLDR represents the proposed approach using SLD reward with different methods for policy learning.
+CHER-Sparse replaces the random selection mechanism of HER with an adaptive one that considers the proximity to true goals.
+DDPG-Sparse+SLDR and HER-Sparse+SLDR represents the proposed approach using SLDR with different methods for policy learning.

 Following \cite{PlappertHER2}, we evaluate the performance after each training epoch by performing 10 deterministic test rollouts for each one of the 38 MPI workers.
 Then we compute the test success rate by averaging across the 380 test rollouts.
 For all comparison methods, we evaluate the performance with 5 different random seeds and report the median test success rate with the interquartile range.
 In all environments, we also keep the models with the highest test success rate for different methods and compare their performance.